Rsantct/pe.audio.sys/pe.audio.sys/doc/20_Reference SPL calibration.md

 8. Adjust pe.audio.sys level until the SPL meter displays ~ 76.0 dBC  at your listening position.

+(i) If you cannot reach 76 dBC at listening point, set `ref_level_gain: 0.0`, restart pe.audio.sys and try it again.
+Maybe your analog gear needs more gain or maybe your sound card out line level is too low.

 9. Calculate the appropriate `ref_level_gain` to get 76 dBC for level=0 and set it inside `config.yml`.

 Restart pe.audio.sys.

-10. Repeat on RIGTH loudspeaker, if your channels are balanced, you will get 76 dBC at level=0.
+10. Repeat on RIGTH loudspeaker, if your channels are balanced, you will get the same 76 dBC at level=0.

 Almost done ...